giahuy2201/yelpcamp/README.md

 7. add ratings

 ## yelpcamp 6.0.0
-1. implement ajax for all flash message, and some routes
+1. Restyle edit, delete button
 2. add like feature, and count it in user profile,campground index
+3. implement ajax for all flash message, and some routes

 3. implement new campground index page design
 4. Make the site robust and defensive
-5. Restyle edit, delete button
 6. restyle home page
 7. add admin permission
 8. fix long comments